Call Us

 When looking for professional support for panic disorder, start by visiting your GP or a mental health treatment provider like Priory.

 They will be able to assess you and provide you with a diagnosis and access to treatment.
 A therapeutic programme is often recommended for people who suffer with panic attacks.
 They provide you with a safe space in which you can work through the thoughts and feelings that cause your panic attacks.
-They also give you an opportunity to learn strategies to help you manage them in the future.
+They will also give you an opportunity to learn strategies to help you manage them in the future.

 Some therapeutic techniques used in the treatment of panic attacks, which are available at Priory, include the below:

 Cognitive behavioural therapy (CBT) is a therapy technique that teaches people how to challenge and replace anxious thoughts to prevent panic attacks.
-Mindfulness and relaxation techniques are also taught in CBT to help people better manage their anxious thoughts and stop them from getting out of control
+Mindfulness and relaxation techniques are also taught in CBT to help people better manage their anxious thoughts and stop them from getting out of control.

 Exposure therapy can also be useful for people who experience panic attacks.
 You learn coping strategies and then take small steps towards exposing yourself to the things that cause your attacks.
 As you put the coping strategies into practice, you start to recognise that you can cope in the situations you were anxious about.
-This in turn can reduce your worry and your panic attacks
+This in turn can reduce your worry and your panic attacks.

 Blog reviewed by Dr Filippo Queirazza (MD, PhD, MRCPsych), Consultant Psychiatrist at Priory Hospital Glasgow